maryrosecook/coquette/README.md

 ```

-See the `Collider` section for instructions on enabling collision detection.
+See the Collider section for instructions on enabling collision detection.

 ##### Create an entity

 Call `c.entities.create()` with:

-* The constructor function of the object you want to create, e.g. `Block`.
+* The constructor function of the entity you want to create, e.g. `Block`.
 When this constructor is called, it will get passed the main game object and a settings object.
 * An optional settings object, e.g. `{ center: { x: 5, y: 10 }, size: { x: 10, y: 30 } }`.
 * An optional callback that will be called when the object is created.
 This function will receive the created entity as an argument.